siddhiwanzkhade/FactGraph-Verifier/README.md

 Pandas
 Scikit-learn

-## **Technical Challenges Solved **
+## **Technical Challenges Solved**
 Entity ambiguity
-Property mismatch
+Property mismatch between claims and KG facts
-Occupation normalization
-Nationality normalization
-Date normalization
+Date and nationality normalization
+Occupation and relation normalization
+Missing KG evidence
 Semantic retrieval precision
-Evidence verbalization
-Hallucination suppression
+Reducing overconfident unsupported predictions

-## **Limitations **
+## **Limitations**
-Lower support/refute recall than unconstrained LLMs
-KG coverage constraints
+The system depends on the coverage of the Knowledge Graph.
+Some claims require facts that are missing from the current KG.
-Surface-form mismatches
+Surface-form mismatches can affect retrieval.
-Limited multi-hop reasoning
+Multi-hop reasoning is limited.
-Conservative NOT ENOUGH INFO bias
+The system can be conservative and predict NOT ENOUGH INFO when evidence is incomplete.

-## **Future Work **
+## **Future Work**
 Expanded KG property coverage
 Better entity disambiguation
 Graph-RAG integration